U.S. Stock Market: Trying To Understand The Bulls

 Argument 1: Look At China

 One of the arguments, I read over and over again is the comparison to China, which seems to recover rather quickly and the resulting conclusion is, that the United States will develop similar to Mainland China.
 Several authors argue like this is just common sense.
 China is about two or three months ahead of the United States and might indicate what is about to come for the United States and in past articles, I also compared China to the United States.
-But we have to take a closer look, if the comparison actually makes sense and therefore we look at some indicators and economic data.
+But we have to take a closer look if the comparison actually makes sense and, therefore, we look at some indicators and economic data.

 Very recently, the US retail sales were released and in April 2020, the YoY decline was 21.6% in the United States while the YoY decline in January 2020 (three months earlier) was 20.5% in China and therefore quite similar.
-Since then, retail sales improved again in China and in April 2020 retail sales declined only 7.5% YoY.
+Since then, retail sales improved again in China and, in April 2020, retail sales declined only 7.5% YoY.
 When comparing to YoY data on retail sales so far it seems quite similar, but we can also look at the data from the month-over-month perspective.
-In China, we saw only one month with declining retail sales – in January 2020, the MoM numbers declined 12.08% and starting in February the numbers could improve again (only 0.04% MoM, but nevertheless).
+In China, we saw only one month with declining retail sales - in January 2020, the MoM numbers declined 12.08%, and starting in February, the numbers could improve again (only 0.04% MoM, but nevertheless).
 In the United States, retail sales decreased 8.3% in March 2020 MoM and 16.4% in April 2020 MoM.
-From the year-over-year perspective the decline in both countries seems similar; from the month-over-month perspective, the decline seems to be worse in the United States.
+From the year-over-year perspective, the decline in both countries seems similar; from the month-over-month perspective, the decline seems to be worse in the United States.

 We can look at the GDP in both countries.
 In the first quarter of 2020, the US economy declined 4.8% quarter-over-quarter, while in China, the GDP declined 9.8% quarter-over-quarter.
 These quarterly numbers are simply demonstrating, that China imposed lockdowns about two months earlier than the United States, which did not instruct shelter-in-place orders before mid-March.
 For the second quarter, the decline for GDP is expected to be about 17% in the United States (some estimates see even 30% decline) and once again much worse than for China.

-While those two metrics – retail sales and GDP – might be quite similar in both countries, the consumer confidence is showing huge differences.
+While those two metrics - retail sales and GDP - might be quite similar in both countries, the consumer confidence is showing huge differences.
 In January 2020, consumer confidence in China was 126.4 and then declined to 118.9 in February 2020 and improved again to 122.2 in March.
-In the United States however, the consumer confidence declined from 101 in February 2020 to 71.8 in April 2020 and is now fluctuating between 60 and 75.
+In the United States, however, the consumer confidence declined from 101 in February 2020 to 71.8 in April 2020 and is now fluctuating between 60 and 75.

 (Source: University of Michigan)

 And finally, we can look at the labor market and the unemployment rate.
 In China, the unemployment rate increased from about 5.3% in January 2020 to 6.2% in February 2020 and is now about 6%.
-In the United States the unemployment rate increased from 3.5% in February 2020 to 14.7% in April 2020 and we all know that the number is not correct.
+In the United States, the unemployment rate increased from 3.5% in February 2020 to 14.7% in April 2020 and we all know that the number is not correct.
 With almost 37 million initial claims for unemployment insurance in the last nine weeks, the unemployment rate in May 2020 will be somewhere between 20% and 25%.

 (Source: FRED)

-The most obvious reason why the United States are compared to China is the fact, that both companies suffered from the same pandemic.
+The most obvious reason why the United States is compared to China is the fact, that both companies suffered from the same pandemic.
 And while we already have to ask if the economic data is telling the same story both countries, there is another aspect that seems to be ignored quite often: The magnitude of the pandemic and the consequences in China and the United States are not comparable.

 When looking at absolute numbers, we have 1.5 million confirmed cases in the United States (at the time of writing we are slightly below that number) and 84,000 confirmed cases in China.
 We have 90,000 deaths in the United States and about 4,640 deaths in China.
-After China put Hubei on lockdown, the number of daily confirmed cases was higher than 100 a day for the first time and it took until March 7, 2020 for the number of new confirmed cases to drop below 100 again and since then it stayed below 100 for most days.
-In the United States, the number of daily confirmed cases was more than 100 for the first time on March 5, 2020 and since then the number increased to 30k new cases per day.
+After China put Hubei on lockdown, the number of daily confirmed cases was higher than 100 a day for the first time and it took until March 7, 2020, for the number of new confirmed cases to drop below 100 again and since then it stayed below 100 for most days.
+In the United States, the number of daily confirmed cases was more than 100 for the first time on March 5, 2020, and since then the number increased to 30k new cases per day.
 We now see a downtrend, but the number is still fluctuating between 20,000 and 25,000 new cases a day.
-China has an incidence rate of about 6, while the United States’ rate is 453.
-China had one major hotspot – Wuhan/Hubei (with more than 80% of total confirmed cases) while the virus seems to spread all over the United States.
-Sates like New York are recovering while other states like Texas are seeing increasing numbers.
+China has an incidence rate of about 6, while the United States' rate is 453.
+China had one major hotspot - Wuhan/Hubei (with more than 80% of total confirmed cases) while the virus seems to spread all over the United States.
+States like New York are recovering while other states like Texas are seeing increasing numbers.

 (Source: Own work based on John Hopkins University)

-The recovery of China is reassuring so far, but we can’t really compare the United States to China.
-The pandemic in China was different, the reaction of China was much different to the reaction of the United States and the economic effects will also be different (this is already becoming obvious by the numbers and economic data we have so far).
+The recovery of China is reassuring so far, but we can't really compare the United States to China.
+The pandemic in China was different, the reaction of China was much different from the reaction of the United States and the economic effects will also be different (this is already becoming obvious by the numbers and economic data we have so far).

 Argument 2: It Is Just A Temporary Hit

 A second argument we basically hear all the time is the claim, that this was just a short temporary hit and the economy will recover quickly.
-According to this logic, the economy was basically shut down for a few weeks, but in a few months from now the economy will be back to “normal” and this episode will be forgotten like a bad dream and only be present in people’s memory.
+According to this logic, the economy was basically shut down for a few weeks, but a few months from now the economy will be back to "normal" and this episode will be forgotten like a bad dream and only be present in people's memory.
 But not only is the point when the economy will go back to normal being pushed further down the line with every week that passes.
-When reading estimates from a few weeks ago, it is quite funny and hints that we may be too optimistic about company’s performance in the coming months.
+When reading estimates from a few weeks ago, it is quite funny and hints that we may be too optimistic about company's performance in the coming months.
 On March 27, 2020, earnings per share for the S&P 500 (SPY) were expected to decline only 10% in the second quarter, two weeks earlier, analysts were expecting earnings per share to stay almost flat in the second quarter.
 Right now, only seven weeks later, analysts are expecting earnings to decline 42%.

 (Source: FactSet from March 27, 2020)